 Most students who enroll in college do so expecting to graduate in 4 years, but for many, their enrollment exceeds eight semesters.
 Research delineates both individual and institutional factors that lead to school dropout.
 The individual perspective focuses on attributes of the students including their values, attitudes, and behaviors that contribute to their decisions to quit school.
-The institutional perspective focuses on the contextual factors found in students' families, schools, communities, and peers (Rumberger, 2006).
+The institutional perspective focuses on the contextual factors found in students' families, schools, communities, and peers (Rumberger, 2006a ability to succeed in school but may need to be convinced that they can be successful.
+Teachers need to be empowered to orchestrate classroom climates conducive to meeting the demands of the whole child.
+If students and teachers do not actively seek to reduce school dropout, they may unwittingly contribute to it.